 There were so many of them, and they kept on coming from all over the direction.
 It was very entertaining to see the monkeys jumping from one person to another.
 They weren’t heavy when they sat on my shoulders, but it was a different story when they sat on top of my head!

-Before leaving this place, we stopped by to look at the locally made handicraft.
-A group of indigenous people start pouring into the open space, and I presumed they have some performance for us.
+Before leaving this place, we stopped by to look at the locally made handicrafts.
+A group of indigenous people started pouring into the open space, and I presumed they had some performance for us.
 However, because we arrived late and ran out of time, our guide informed them of our situation, and I could see the disappointment on their faces.

 Victoria Regia Natura Park – Victoria Amazonica (Biggest Water Lily in the world)

 I first read about this giant water lilies in the book called Plants from Roots to Riches.
-It has a chapter called Taming the Exotic which dedicated to this plant, telling the story about discovering this gigantic plant, their effort to grow it in England and how it gets its name.
+It had a chapter called Taming the Exotic which was dedicated to this plant, telling the story about discovering this gigantic plant, their effort to grow it in England and how it got its name.
 Ever since I read the story of how majestic this plant was, it fueled my desire to witness it with my own eyes.

-Finally, on our second stop, I get to see it, and it was such a beautiful sight.
-I get to see its large white flower but didn’t get to smell it.
-According to Lara Jewitt, Kew’s Science Collections Coordinator, it has a smell of pineapple!
-At this stage, it still has yet to be pollinated by the beetles; it turned to pinky-purple when it’s done.
+Finally, on our second stop, I got to see it, and it was such a beautiful sight.
+I got to see its large white flower but didn’t get to smell it.
+According to Lara Jewitt, Kew’s Science Collections Coordinator, it had a smell of pineapple!
+At this stage, it still hadn’t yet been pollinated by the beetles; it turned to pinky-purple when it was done.

 Nearby the ponds surrounded by palm trees, I could see bird nests at the edge of the branches.
 It was their weird tones that drew us at first.
 It sounded like a phone ringtone, and soon enough, we identified the culprit and saw some of them flying back and forth fixing their nest.